mongodb/docs/source/usage.rst

 This document provides a high level overview of the MMS web console and describes the basic functionality.
 The best way to learn about MMS's capabilities is to browse the interface with live data.
-For additional documentation of the MMS console see the :doc:`uses cases document </console-use-cases>`.
+For additional documentation of the MMS console see the :doc:`advanced usage document </advanced-usage>`.
 If you haven't done so already, please :doc:`install the MMS agent </install>` before proceeding.

 .. contents::